catalystneuro/ndx-fiber-photometry/README.md

   - `fiber_photometry_virus_injections`: Container of injection procedures
   - `fiber_photometry_indicators`: Container of indicators

+## Recommended Organization of Response Series

+The spec places no constraints on how data is divided across `FiberPhotometryResponseSeries` objects -- one series per trace, one series per session, or anything in between is valid.
+The developers of this extension recommend writing one series per excitation/emission wavelength, with one column per fiber/location (`data` shaped `[ntime, nfibers]`) and a `fiber_photometry_table_region` listing the corresponding rows in the same order as the columns.
+In our experience, this organization fits most fiber photometry data.

 ## Installation

 To install the latest stable release through PyPI,